seqwell/demux_short_reads/README.md

 1. The `SAMPLESHEET` process,  creates samplesheet using information from index sheet.
 2. The `BCLCONVERT` processe converts basecall data into fastq files.
-3. The `SUMMARIZE_DEMUX` process generate summary metrics in excel and txt file format from the reports from the `BCLCONVERT` processe.
+3. The `SUMMARIZE_DEMUX` process generate summary metrics in excel format from the reports from the `BCLCONVERT` processe.

 The final output from this pipeline includes BCLCONVERT output files, demultiplexed FASTQ files, a demultiplexing summary.